-Certain information must be submitted to the Scheme Administrator by an ACP for the purpose of applying to register ESCs.64 ACPs are to provide the required information by completing an Implementation Data Sheet65 and submitting it through the ESS portal.66 The Implementation Data Sheet will include a calculation of the number of ESCs to be created in accordance with Equation 1 in the ESS Rule.
+Certain information must be submitted to the Scheme Administrator by an ACP to apply to register ESCs.63 ACPs must provide the required information by uploading the Implementation Data in a csv file format on our new online system, TESSA.

+Implementation data

+The Implementation Data upload must include a calculation of the number of ESCs to be created in accordance with Equation 1 in the ESS Rule.